Fire Control

 The largest being the Boeing 747-400 Supertanker, capable of carrying up to 19,000 gallons of retardant.

-As previously noted in the History Channel video, their primary purpose is not to extinguish the fire, but to aid the ground crews with establishing effective fire lines in an attempt to contain the raging inferno.
+As previously noted in the History Channel video, their primary purpose is not to extinguish the wildfire but to aid the ground crews with establishing effective fire lines in an attempt to contain the raging inferno.

 LTA's Impact on the fight

-How would that benefit the firefighting community, the state’s local economy or the personal property owner?
+How would that benefit the firefighting community, the state’s local economy, or the personal property owner?

 • Fewer lives impacted